gloryofrobots/arza/README.md

 ```
 // = is not an assignment but pattern matching operator
-// so variables can be bind to values only once in lexical scope
+// so variables can be bound to values only once in lexical scope.
-// you can use let-in expression if you need same variable name bind to another value
+// You can use let-in expression if you need to bind same variable name to another value.

 X = 1
 X = 1 // not an error - same value
 X = 2 // runtime error

-// Datastructures are immutable
+// Data structures are immutable

-// Mutable variables supported via ':= !' operators
+// Mutable variables are supported via ':= !' operators.
-// current implementation is build on top of coroutines and is extremely slow
+// Current implementation is built on top of coroutines and is extremely slow.

 import var
 v = var:var 2